NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler_gas_backup.md

 # 1. Introduction

 This documentation covers the "Replace Boiler with Air-Source Heat Pump Boiler" upgrade methodology and briefly discusses key results.
-Results can be accessed on the ComStock™ data lake at "[end-use-load-profiles-for-us-building-stock](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=nrel-pds-building-stock%2Fend-use-load-profiles-for-us-building-stock%2F)" or via the Data Viewer at [comstock.nrel.gov](https://comstock.nrel.gov/).
+Results can be accessed via the ComStock™ [Published Datasets](https://nrel.github.io/ComStock.github.io/docs/data/published_datasets.html) page.

 |**Measure Title**  |  Replace Boiler with Air-Source Heat Pump Boiler (replace_boiler_with_heatpump)|
 |**Measure Definition** |  This measure replaces natural gas boilers used for space heating with an air-source heat pump.
 The air-source heat pump will be the primary source of heat, and the natural gas boiler will be used as a backup.|